jteo97/VARpedia/README.md

 License: https://creativecommons.org/licenses/by-nc/3.0/

 ## Images
-The images downloaded from flickr is legally downloading and in accordance with the T&Cs of never displaying over 30 images at once.
+The images downloaded from flickr is legally downloaded and in accordance with the T&Cs of never displaying over 30 images at once.

 ## External libraries
 Flickr API,